Coleman A. Young International Airport

 Airport in Wayne County, Michigan, U.S.

 Coleman A. Young International Airport (Coleman A. Young Municipal Airport, formerly Detroit City Airport until 2003) is six miles northeast of downtown Detroit, in Wayne County, Michigan, United States.
 It is owned by the City of Detroit.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a regional general aviation facility.
-In 2003, it was given its current name in honor of the late former mayor of Detroit Coleman A. Young.
+In 2003, it was named in honor of former mayor Coleman Young.

 History

+Construction of the first hangar at the airport was completed in April 1929.
+A second hangar was dedicated at the All-American Aircraft Show in April 1930.
+The 200,000 sqft structure, which also hosted the National Aircraft Show the following year, was stated to be the largest in the world at the time.

 In 1989 Mayor Coleman A. Young abandoned a plan to expand the airport's runway because the adjoining Gethsemane Cemetery blocked the way, and surviving relatives protested.
 A few years later Southwest Airlines ended operations there, citing the city's inability to keep its promises and the need for longer runways to allow for larger jets.
 In 1988, complaints were registered because the city removed/discarded several families' memorial statuary without notification, replacing them with simple flat in-ground markers, stating that the statues posed a collision risk should an airplane go off the end of the runway.

+By early November 2005, it was known as Coleman A. Young International Airport.
+Plans for a national Tuskegee Airmen museum in a 35,000 sqft hangar at the airport were announced approximately a year and a half later.

 The city closed the segment of East McNichols (6 Mile) Road between Conner Street and French Road at the north end of the airport and annexed the land to the airport, allowing for expansion of the approach to Runway 15 and additional service roads.
 Satellite photos still show some ruins of the original roadbed and a driveway to a motel and topless bar that occupied the south side of McNichols near Conner.
 A tunneling project could in the future restore the severed East McNichols Road connection and allow an additional 405 ft of the main runway to be used for aviation.

 The City of Detroit listed the airport as an asset which could be sold to cover debts as a result of the city's 2013 bankruptcy filing.
 The future of the site as a functioning airport after any sale would have been uncertain.
 Ultimately, no sale occurred.

 In 2015, the Detroit Free Press reported that the Moroun family owned approximately 200 properties near the airport, many of which were purchased for as low as $500 at tax-delinquent property auctions.